GimmeMahHamburger/Compilers/Syntax.md

 **var type** VariableName

 **var type** VariableName = **value**

+Variable definition returns a reference to the variable.

 As simple as possible.
 There is no need to innovate.
 ## Classes